jonasangstrom/bloggen/_posts/2020-11-09-gifs_in_python.md

 1. Speed up by about 5 times.
 2. Reduce the size of the file

-We could achieve 1 and 2 by skipping frames when writing.
+We can achieve 1 and 2 by skipping frames when writing.
 We can also achieve 2 by lowering the framerate and resolution.
 This is what I came up with: